slerman12/Help-me/7-Ongoing.md

 “You don’t know what you’re —“

-By the [Western-storming torchlight](https://qr.ae/pscADC), they soon see.
+By torchlight blowing East in [Western wind](https://qr.ae/pscADC), they soon see.

 <p align='center'>𖥸</p>